This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Break your potential expenses down by category:

-- Flights and local transportation — planes, trains, buses, Ubers, scooters, you name it
+- Flights and local transportation, including planes, trains, buses, Ubers, and scooters

-- Tours and experiences — day trips, museum tickets, wine tastings
+- Tours and experiences like day trips, museum tickets, and wine tastings

-- Meals and snacks — don’t forget coffee and gelato breaks
+- Meals and snacks, and don’t forget the coffee and gelato breaks

-- Shopping and souvenirs — build in a little fun money
+- Shopping and souvenirs, so build in a little fun money

 Set aside money specifically for your trip, even if it’s just a little each paycheck.
 Open a dedicated travel savings account or use a money-saving app to build that fund over time.